buildclub101-code/Build-Club/README.md

 For those interested in seeing how Power Banks, Inverter/Battery Systems, Cables, Phone/Laptop Chargers and more get torn down.
 You also get to see how different devices get tested at different power levels, either wired or inductive charging methods.

-- iFixit (YT - Teardowns, Repairs and Guides for various products): https://youtube.com/@ifixityourself?si=D4QWUnxkaaqPqunW
-- TronicsFix (YT - Repairing devices and possibly getting some ROI - Return of Investment in the process): https://youtube.com/@tronicsfix?si=8sFHwcJqmQNP5So4